Loathing-Associates-Scripting-Society/philter/README.md

 ### New Users

-To install this script, type the following into KoLmafia's gCLI:
+To install OCD-Cleanup, type the following into KoLmafia's gCLI:

 ```
 svn checkout https://github.com/Loathing-Associates-Scripting-Society/OCD-Inventory-Control/trunk/release/